OskarLasota/oskarlasota/README.md

 ### Hi there, I'm Oskar  👋

-I am an Android Developer with 4 years of experience.
-Always interested in contributing to new projects and discussing ideas, feel free to reach out!
+I am an Android Engineer with 5 years of experience.
+Currently focused on a modularised personal project using 100% compose.

-Currently working on a Quiz app using some of the latest technologies to experiment and have fun.

 <p align = "left">